GauravSingh-CyberSecurity/Obsidian/Bug Bounty/SQLi/SQLi.md

 because at ( ' ) the sql shows error due to syntax error, but at ( '-- ) the -- comments out the rest of the sql query being executed hence request dont show error.

-# Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data                                  video:https://portswigger.net/web-security/sql-injection/
+# 1)Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data                                  video:https://portswigger.net/web-security/sql-injection/
  lab video: https://www.youtube.com/watch?v=X1X1UdaC_90

 notes: